pycabook/pycabook/manuscript/01_Introduction.md

 The clean architecture concepts are independent of the language, but the implementation obviously leverages what a specific language allows you to do, so this book is about the clean architecture and an implementation of it that I devised using Python.
 I really look forward to seeing more books about the clean architecture that explore other implementations in Python and in other languages.

-== Acknowledgments
+## Acknowledgments

 * Eleanor de Veras, who proofread the introduction.
 * Roberto Ciatti, who introduced me to clean architectures.
 * Readers Eric Smith, Faust Gertz, Giovanni Natale, Grant Moore, Hans Chen, Max H. Gerlach, Michael O'Neill, Paul Schwendenman, Ramces Chirino, Rodrigo Monte, Simon Weiss, Thiago C. D'Ávila, robveijk, mathisheeren, 4myhw, Jakob Waibel, 1110sillabo, Maxim Ivanov who fixed bugs, typos and bad grammar submitting issues and pull requests.
-* Łukasz Dziedzic, who developed the free "Lato" font (http://www.latofonts.com), used for the cover.
+* Łukasz Dziedzic, who developed the free "Lato" font (<http://www.latofonts.com>), used for the cover.

-The cover photograph is by [link](https://pxhere.com/en/photo/1453753,pxhere).
+The cover photograph is by [pxhere](https://pxhere.com/en/photo/1453753).
 A detail of the Sagrada Familia in Barcelona, one of the world's best contemporary artworks, a bright example of architecture in which every single element has a meaning and a purpose.
 Praise to Antoni Gaudí, brilliant architect and saint, who will always inspire me with his works and his life.

-::footnotes:
+[^footnote1]: From the seminal book "Design Patterns: Elements of Reusable Object-Oriented Software" by Gamma, Vlissides, Johnson, and Helm.